 Sexually transmitted diseases you should know about

-There are many diseases and infections that can be spread through sexual contact.
+Some many diseases and infections can be spread through sexual contact.
 Here are the most common ones.

 HIV causes AIDS, or autoimmune deficiency syndrome.
 There is no cure for HIV or AIDS, but both diseases can be treated.
 If you think you may have contracted HIV, then you should get tested as soon as possible.
 With quick and daily treatment, HIV may never turn into AIDS.

 This is the most common bacterial STI, or sexually transmitted infection, in the United States.
 It is easily treatable, but because it sometimes lacks symptoms, the infection can go untreated for years turning into more serious illnesses that lead to infertility.

 Similar to chlamydia, this infection can lack symptoms and turn into much more serious illnesses.
 Gonorrhea and chlamydia can occur at the same time.